verocloud/color-sorting-cli/README.md

 ### Create a colors file

- - The first step is to create a file where, every line is a color where the color is specified at the beginning of the line using the `(X, X, X)` format for RGB and `#XXX` or `#XXXXXX` for Hexcode.
+ - The first step is to create a file in which, every line is a color and the color is specified at the beginning of the line using the `(X, X, X)` format for RGB and `#XXX` or `#XXXXXX` for Hexcode.
 In this example we will use a file named `colors.txt` with the following content:

 ```
 (49, 6, 210) Dark Blue